When does Firestarter start?

 We keep a database of any medical or special needs your child has, and we will inform the first aider or doctor as necessary.
 Per our booking terms and conditions, you MUST inform us of any medical or behavioural issues your child has, diagnosed or suspected, in order that we can provide the appropriate level of care.
 Non-disclosure may lead to your child being sent home early.

-Controlled drugs must be kept in the child's tent in a sealed lockable container, like a small cash tin.
+Controlled drugs prescribed by a Doctor must be kept in the child's tent in a sealed lockable container, like a small cash tin.

 Is there a telephone number I can use to contact my child during the festival?